martinssipenko/bugsnag-api/errors.md

 Errors API
 ============

+> TODO:JS: describe how to filter Events, Errors and Pivots

+> TODO:JS: allow specifying which fields to return

 Bugsnag represents groups of similar exceptions as what we call *Errors*.
 The Errors API allows you to update, delete and get detailed information about Bugsnag Errors.